bbabenko/bbabenko.github.io/_posts/2017-08-25-moving-to-github.md

 use_math: true
 ---

-i finally bit the bullet and moved and website and blog to [github pages](https://pages.github.com/).  all in all, it was fairly straight forward, and the jekyll backend offers a lot of nice features for technical blog writing:
+i finally bit the bullet and moved my website and blog to [github pages](https://pages.github.com/).  all in all, it was fairly straight forward, and the jekyll backend offers a lot of nice features for technical blog writing:

 1. you can write your pages in markdown (though you don't have to, you can use html if you want)

-2. you can include blocks of code trivially using markdown's ``` syntax:
+2. you can include blocks of code trivially using [markdown's ``` syntax](https://help.github.com/articles/creating-and-highlighting-code-blocks/):

     ```python
     import numpy as np